camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 We want to gatefully acknowledge Pablo Halpern for suggesting an ARM64e implementation that doesn't require an `origin` pointer, greatly simplifying the interface.
-We also want to acknowledge Oliver Hunt for his review from an ARM64e security perspective, Jens Maurer for wording assitence, and the P2786 authors for valuable feedback.
+We also want to acknowledge Oliver Hunt for his review from an ARM64e security perspective, Jens Maurer for wording assistance, and the P2786 authors for valuable feedback.

 #bibliography("references.yml", style: "ieee")